Introduction

 Investigations

 Barrett’s oesophagus is a histological diagnosis.
-Patients who undergo upper GI endoscopy for chronic or resistant GORD (or to exclude malignancy) should have a biopsy taken of the oesophageal epithelium and sent for histological analysis.
+Patients who undergo upper GI endoscopy for reflux disease will have a biopsy taken of the affected oesophageal epithelium, which is sent for histological analysis for confirmation.

-At endoscopy, the oesophagus appears red and velvety in cases of Barrett’s oesophagus (FIg. 2), with some preserved pale squamous islands.
+At endoscopy, Barrett’s oesophagus appears red and velvety in cases of Barrett’s oesophagus (Fig.1), with some preserved pale squamous islands.
+Its severity can be determined by both length and degree of dysplasia.

 The major risk of Barrett’s oesophagus is progression to adenocarcinoma.
 Therefore, all patients with confirmed Barrett’s oesophagus must undergo regular endoscopy (Table 1).
 The frequency of this depends on the degree of dysplasia identified by the biopsies (if any).